wwwebconcepts/RazorSmartMailer/README.md

  Uploaded files returns the list of files uploaded.

- EmailAttachments return the list of attachments including any image varients from imaging.
+ EmailAttachments returns the list of attachments including any image varients from imaging.

  EmbeddedImages retuns the list of linked resource embedded images.